-Table 28.
+Table 25.
 Early postemergence: Over-the-top. (cont.) ence: Over-the- top. (cont.)
-201 Chemical Product per 13 V Problem Weeds rate per acre acre Remarks & Precautions 'irgi Controls most annual Glyphosate Sequence FOR USE ONLY ON COTTON VARIEITES DESIGNATED ROUNDUP nia grasses and broadleaf 0.703-0.984 2.5-3.5 pt READY.
-Apply postemergence over-the-top to cotton that is 3 inches Co weeds in conventional and lb ae tall to the four-leaf stage of cotton development.
-Do not apply later or ttor reduced tillage production + severe crop injury will occur, including yield loss.
-Do not exceed 2.5 pt/A ı Pr systems.
-Control or s-Metolachlor odı temporary suppression 0.938-1.31 ucti of many weeds including lb ai the season with maximums from ground cracking to 60% open boll at on hemp dogbane, yellow 4 quarts (Roundup Weathermax) If tank mixing or applications follow Gui nutsedge, and rhizome or ide johnsongrass.
+201 Chemical Product per 4 V Problem Weeds rate per acre acre Remarks & Precautions 'irgi Controls most annual Glyphosate Sequence FOR USE ONLY ON COTTON VARIEITES DESIGNATED ROUNDUP nia grasses and broadleaf 0.703-0.984 2.5-3.5 pt READY.
+Apply postemergence over-the-top to cotton that is 3 inches Cot weeds in conventional and lb ae tall to the four-leaf stage of cotton development.
+Do not apply later or tor reduced tillage production + severe crop injury will occur, including yield loss.
+Do not exceed 2.5 pt/A Pr systems.
+Control or s-Metolachlor of Sequence per application or 3.5 pt/A of Sequence per growing season. odı temporary suppression 0.938-1.31 In Roundup Ready Flex cotton, glyphosate can be applied througghout ucti of many weeds including lb ai the season with maximums from ground cracking to 60% open boll at on hemp dogbane, yellow 4 quarts (Roundup Weathermax) If tank mixing or applications follow Gui nutsedge, and rhizome other s-Metolachlor products, do not exceed 1.9 lb ai/A s-Metolachlor ide johnsongrass.
 Provides per season on coarse-textured soils.
 Over-the-top postemergence residual control of large applications should not be made later than 100 days before harvest. crabgrass, goosegrass, At least 1/2 inch of rainfall is required within 10 days after application fall panicum, foxtails, and to activate the s-Metolachlor.
 Do not add additional spray adjuvants, the suppression of yellow- surfactants, or fertilizers to Sequence when applied postemergence nutsedge. over-the-top, or unacceptable cotton injury may occur.
 USE EXTREME CARE TO AVOID DRIFT TO ADJCENT CROPS OR OTHER DESIRABLE VEGETATION.
 Do not graze or feed treated cotton.
 Cocklebur and MSMA MSMA Plus May be applied over-the-top of crop and weeds when cotton is 3 to 6 suppression of yellow 0.75-1.0 lb ai 1.0-1.25 pt inches tall.
 Crop response may include stunting, stem reddening, and nutsedge MSMA 6Plus delay of maturity.
 Check label for surfactant recommendations.
 1.0-1.25 pt MSMA 6.6 Plus 1.0-1.25 pt Weed-Hoe 108 1.0-1.25 pt